 Etiology of Impaction

-Five major factors precipitating impaction include the following:
+Five major factors that precipitate impaction include the following:

 Laxatives used to decrease constipation are the drugs that contribute most to the development of constipation and impaction.
 Repeated and escalating dosing of laxatives renders the colon less sensitive to its intrinsic reflexes stimulated by distention.
 (Refer to the Etiology of Constipation section of this summary for causes of constipation that may lead to impaction.)